Stokes, Pope hundreds and late wickets put England on top - The Observers - France 24

 Port Elizabeth (South Africa) (AFP)

-Then, after taking a pummelling from the England batsmen, the day ended with the hosts facing an uphill battle to avoid going into that match one-down in a series which is tied at 1-1.
+Then, after taking a pummelling from the England batsmen, it ended with South Africa facing an uphill battle to avoid going into that match one-down in a series which is tied at 1-1.

+"We had a really tough day yesterday (Thursday) when the heat took it out of quite a few of the guys," said Boucher.
+"We had our plans but I don't think we executed them too well.
+We gave them some momentum going into lunch.
+You've got to give credit where it's due.
+Ben Stokes played a really good innings and Ollie Pope was good support and he took it on after Stokes got out."

 World player of the year Stokes (120) and Pope (135 not out) set up England's big total by putting on 203 for the fifth wicket.
 They came together on the first day when their side were struggling at 148 for four.

+Pope gave credit to Stokes for what appeared to be a lacklustre performance by the South African bowlers.

+"When Stokesy is scoring runs, he always does it in a real positive manner and is always in complete control," Pope said.
+"As a bowling attack it must be tough to see.
+I wouldn't say they were flat.
+Stokesy and myself managed to latch on to any bad balls that they bowled and still be solid in defence to keep them coming back into their fourth and fifth spells."

-In contrast to an attritional first day, when England could only score 224 for four in 90 overs, the tourists scored freely for most of the day, although Pope made hard work of moving from 75 at lunch to his century, needing most of the afternoon before he punched Anrich Nortje through midwicket for his 14th boundary after facing 190 balls.
+In contrast to an attritional first day, when England could only score 224 for four in 90 overs, England scored freely for most of the day, with Sam Curran (44 off 50 balls) and Wood (42 off 23 overs) punishing a tired attack.

-While Pope, 22, moved cautiously to join Dom Sibley in scoring a maiden Test hundred during the series, Sam Curran provided the impetus for England as he hit an aggressive 44 off 50 balls, with six fours and a six.
-He and Pope put on 59 for the seventh wicket, with Pope contributing 13.

-England were already in a strong position when they reached tea at 426 for eight.
-The 37 minutes after the break rubbed it in as Wood joined Pope with a licence to score as quickly as possible.

 © 2020 AFP